Code-Institute-Submissions/Solitudes/README.md

 - A link to [Amazon.com](https://www.amazon.com/s?k=Dan+Gibson%27s+Solitudes&i=music-intl-ship&ref=nb_sb_noss) was added, for user to buy Solitudes' music.

 ## Features for the future
-- Updating discography list
+- Updating discography list.
-- Adding a section for new music publications (On the webpage as in the newsletter)
+- Adding a section for new music publications (On the webpage as in the newsletter).
+- Changing audio files with new music every 6 months.
-- Changing logo color of the brand image on the home page depending on the season
+- Changing logo color of the brand image on the home page depending on the season.

 ## JQuery
 The website uses some JQuery for extra flow.